 Have you consumed any of these products recently?

-You’re probably familiar with the well-known class of medications called statins.
-These medications lowers blood LDL cholesterol and are prescribed for millions of patients.
+You’re probably familiar with the statins.
+These medications lower blood LDL cholesterol and prescribed to millions of patients.
 Currently the U.S. Food and Drug Administration has approved seven brands of statins.

 - atorvastatin (Lipitor)

 In recent decades, the number of patients dying from heart disease and stroke has declined significantly.
 Many experts suggest that statin treatment is a major contributor to this reduction.